copernicus-mogley/zkav.club/README.md

 ### Support Zk Av Club

+Your support funds training, volunteer recordings, and public archives.

 Zk Av Club activities are made possible by contributions from organizations, communities and people who care about decentralized tech, open-source software, privacy and freedom.
 Please help us continue by donating to the addresses below.

+We don’t track donors; on-chain only shows what the chain reveals.

 [Zcash](https://z.cash)
 ```